ibm-cloud-docs/codeengine/plan-codeengine.md

 :    Your website is busy on the weekends, but experiences less traffic during the week.
 Because this website experiences bursts of activity followed by periods of inactivity, {{site.data.keyword.codeengineshort}} is a good solution.
 With {{site.data.keyword.codeengineshort}}, the website application automatically scales up the application instances for the increase in traffic, and then back down again for the periods of inactivity (even down to zero).

 Batch workloads integrated with storage
 :    Your batch job processes employee salaries at the end of every month.
-Because this job runs monthly, it is idle most of the time, but consumes a high amount of CPU and memory when it does runs.
+Because this job runs monthly, it is idle most of the time, but consumes a high amount of CPU and memory when it does run.
 The batch job needs to integrate with storage to store the results.
 By using {{site.data.keyword.codeengineshort}}, you can integrate the batch job with {{site.data.keyword.cos_full_notm}} and are charged only for the resources that the job uses when it is running.
 When the job is idle, it isn't consuming any resources and therefore is not incurring charges.
 However, the job might incur costs with the {{site.data.keyword.cos_full_notm}} instance.

 Bring your workload
 :    Part of your job is to create images and deploy them.
 You are experienced with creating container images and with deploying them, but you want to simplify this process so that you can concentrate on other tasks.
 With {{site.data.keyword.codeengineshort}}, you can build images and deploy them directly from the same interface, thus simplifying daily tasks and freeing up time to develop more code.